Mandarin (character): Powers and abilities

 The Mandarin is a superb athlete with tremendous skill in the various martial arts.
 Through repeated practice, he has toughened all the striking surfaces of his body, especially his hands, which are covered with thick calluses.
 He can even split Iron Man's magnetic-beam reinforced alloy armor with repeated blows.
 So great is the Mandarin's martial arts ability, that he can even survive years without food and water, apparently sustaining himself purely via his mastery of chi; the precise degree of the Mandarin's martial arts powers has been the subject of multiple implied retcons by Marvel Comics.

 The Mandarin is one of Marvel Earth's greatest scientific geniuses, and highly skilled in various sciences.
 Not only has he made himself into an expert authority on alien Makluan science, but he has also built upon this knowledge by making further discoveries based upon it.

 The principal personal weapons of the Mandarin are the 10 rings which he wears on the fingers of both hands.
 The rings' operations cannot be explained by contemporary Earth science, but it is known that they served as near-limitless power sources for the warp-drive engines of the Makluan starship of Axonn-Karr.
 The Mandarin learned how to convert the rings to his personal uses and to make them respond to his mental commands.
 The fingers on which he wears each ring, and the known functions for which he uses each ring, are given below.

-As of writer Kieron Gillen's tenure on Iron Man, new names have been revealed for some rings which the rings—apparently sentient—use to identify one another.
-Capable of speech and inter-communication via telepathy, the rings demonstrate personality traits and are even capable of mocking and humiliating the Nightbringer ring for failing to find a host at the same time as its fellows.
-The sentience was later revealed to be a temporary power-up caused by contact with the Recorder 451.